Contents

 An image showing a screen with the word "Security".

-There’s no issue that’s more important for an access control system than security – it could be argued that’s the whole point of its existence.
+No issue’s more important for an access control system than security – it could be argued that’s the whole point of its existence.

 Main business benefit: top-of-the-line security tested by many other organizations.
 In fact, most of your security needs can be covered just with Keycloak.